 2. Ornamental Benefits

-Other than the medicinal, Crossandra flowers offer other benefits as well.
+Other than the medicinal, Crossandra flowers offer ornamental benefits as well.

 In India and Sri Lanka, women use the Crossandra flower as a decorative item for their hair.

-Also, people use the Crossandra flower to decorate their houses during festivals and similar auspicious occasions.
+Also, people use the Crossandra flower to decorate their houses during festivals and auspicious occasions.

 Health Considerations to Keep in Mind

-Thank your lucky stars, Crossandra plant and all its parts, including its flowers, are non-toxic.
+Crossandra plant and all its parts, including its flowers, are non-toxic to humans and pets.

 - If your pets chew on the leaves of the Crossandra plant, they may choke on them.

-- Your pets and kids may tumble the pot of Crossandra and seriously injure themselves.
+- Your pets and kids may tumble the pot of Crossandra and injure themselves.

-If your kid injures themselves while playing around with this plant, seek medical help immediately.
+If your pets injure themselves while playing around or show stress issues after accidentally consuming the plant, seek medical help immediately from below.